-Tom DeVoto is an award-winning trail lawyer.
-He is recognized as one of the Best Lawyers in America for Product Liability as well as one of the Top 100 Trial Lawyers and is a past recipient of the Lon O. Hocker Memorial Trial Lawyer Award presented by the Missouri Bar Foundation.
-He is listed in Super Lawyers.
-He is AV® Preeminent Peer Review Rated by Martindale-Hubbell® in four separate categories of specialty.
-In addition, he has 10.0 rating from AVVO, which the highest rating you can obtain.
+Tom DeVoto is an award-winning trial lawyer.
+He is listed in The Best Lawyers in America for Plaintiff’s Product Liability.
+He is listed as one of the Top 100 Trail Lawyers in Missouri by The National Trial Lawyers Top 100 Lawyers.
+He is a past recipient of the prestigious Lon O. Hocker Memorial Trial Lawyer Award presented by the Missouri Bar Foundation.
+He is a member of the National Association of Distinguished Counsel—Nation’s Top Attorneys.
+He has a 10.0 “superb” rating from AVVO.
+He is also listed in Super Lawyers and has been listed as AV Preeminent Peer Review Rated for over Thirty Years by Martindale – Hubbell®.

 Contact the DeVoto Law Firm in St. Louis